Search the JIRA 5.0.x Beta and RCs Documentation:

 Browse Users

-Permission to view a list of all JIRA user names and group names.
-Used for selecting users/groups in popup screens (such as the 'User Picker').
-Enables auto-completion of user names in the 'User Picker' popup screen.
+Permission to view a list of all JIRA user names and group names, share issues, and @mention people on issues.
+Used for selecting users/groups in popup screens.
+Enables auto-completion of user names in most 'User Picker' menus and popups.

 Create Shared Objects